dbt-labs/docs.getdbt.com/website/docs/tutorial/refactoring-legacy-sql.md

 Let's get into it!

-> Note: this tutorial is excerpted from the new dbt Learn On-demand Course, "Refactoring and Its Joys" - if you're curious, pick up the [free SQL refactoring course here](https://courses.getdbt.com), which includes example and practice refactoring projects.
+> Note: this tutorial is excerpted from the new dbt Learn On-demand Course, "Refactoring from Procedural SQL to dbt" - if you're curious, pick up the [free refactoring course here](https://courses.getdbt.com/courses/refactoring), which includes example and practice refactoring projects.

 ## Migrate your existing SQL code